choallin/sudoku/README.md

 Then you can execute the sudoku binary.
 When you start the application it will display a sudoku which you are free to edit.
 You can navigate in the grid with the commands that are displayed in the menu.
-So, `nc` would be next column and with a multiplier you can move many columns/rows at once.
+So, `nc` would be next column and with a multiplier you can move over many columns/rows at once.
-The main purpose of this program is to solve a sudoku for you, so when you are finished editing your sudoku, you can tell it to do so by calling the `s` command.
+The main purpose of this program is to solve a sudoku for you, so when you have finished editing your sudoku, you can tell it to do so by calling the `s` command.
 This will solve your sudoku step by step, which means, you have to press the `s` multiple times.